Can CBD Alleviate Migraine Symptoms?

 Data in this area of study is limited but there have been many studies demonstrating CBD’s benefits on pain relief.

-2007 study using animal models indicated a potential for therapeutic use of cannabidiol for reducing inflammation and chronic pain.
+A 2007 study using animal models indicated a potential for therapeutic use of cannabidiol for reducing inflammation and chronic pain.
 This was done by targeting specified receptors within the endocannabinoid system.

-2017 study focusing on cannabis for pain and headaches concluded that cannabinoids such as cannabidiol and terpenes are agents that have pain relieving benefits without the psychoactive effects of THC.
+A 2017 study focusing on cannabis for pain and headaches concluded that cannabinoids such as cannabidiol and terpenes are agents that have pain relieving benefits without the psychoactive effects of THC.

-2018 review conducted by frontiers in Pharmacology summarized recent findings and offer a new hypothesis on the role of CBD in managing underlying migraine pain.
+A 2018 review conducted by frontiers in Pharmacology summarized recent findings and offer a new hypothesis on the role of CBD in managing underlying migraine pain.
 It was concluded that cannabinoids present a promising class of compounds for both acute and preventative treatment of migraine pain.